-Besides the equipment installed on the boat by Four Winns certain other equipment is required for passenger safety.
-A booklet listing the Federal equipment requirements is included in the owner's packet or is available through your local US Coast Guard Station.
+Besides the equipment installed on the boat by Four Winns, certain other equipment is required for passenger safety.
+The "Boating Basics, A Guide to Responsible Boating", describes the Federal equipment requirements and is included in the owners' packet.
+These Federal requirements may also be found on the United States Coast Guard's website: www.uscgboating.org/safety.
 Remember that these laws are for your protection and are minimum requirements.
 Check your local and state regulations, also.
 More information on safety equipment is provided in Section B.